 - Failure to keep propeller out of contact with objects or persons

 These scenarios and more can lead to serious injury and even death.
-If you were injured on or near a boat due to someone’s careless behavior, call an experienced St. Petersburg boating accident attorney of The Ruth Law Team.
-Please call our office for a free consultation to learn about your rights and how we can help you.
+If you were injured on or near a boat due to someone’s careless behavior, call an experienced boating accident attorney of The Ruth Law Team.
+We handle boat accidents that happened off the coasts of Pass-A-Grille and St. Pete Beach, up to Madeira Beach, Clearwater and along the entire coast of Florida.
+Please call our office at 888-783-8378 for a free consultation to learn about your rights and how we can help you.
 Because the time allowed to file a suit under maritime law is generally shorter than that for personal injury lawsuits, it’s important that you call as soon as possible.
 The call is free, and you will be able to speak directly with an attorney.
 Call 1-888-Steve-Ruth (1-888-783-8378).